harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 Skipped - refer to https://www.learncpp.com/cpp-tutorial/how-to-design-your-first-programs/

 ## Syntax and semantic errors
-- A syntax error occurs when a statement is not valid according to the grammar of the C++ language.
+- A **syntax error** occurs when a statement is not valid according to the grammar of the C++ language.
 	- Includes errors such as missing semicolons, using undeclared variables, mismatched parentheses, and etc.
-- A semantic error occurs when a statement is syntactically valid, but does not do
+- A **semantic error (aka logic error)** occurs when code is grammatically correct but does not produce the desired behavior or outcome.
+Unlike syntax errors which are easily identified and resolved by the compiler, semantic errors are not detected during the compilation process.
+	- Division by 0 is an example of semantic error.
+	- Using variables that are not initialized (therefore returns garbage) is an example of semantic error.
+	- Having a function named `add()` only to have its result being a subtraction is an example of semantic error.
+	- Statements that do not execute because it's placed after a return statement is an example of semantic error.
+-